UsmonovaZulfiya/agentic-RAG-for-deep-document-analysis/README.md

 - Multi-agent retrieval coordination
 - RAG evaluation benchmarks
 - Adaptive routing and answer aggregation strategies

----

-## 🔬 Citation
+## Citation

 If you use this code in your own research, please cite the original source:

 > Fareed Khan, *“Building Three Pipelines to Select the Right LLMs for RAG, Multi-Agent Systems, and Vision”*,
 > LevelUp, 2024. <https://levelup.gitconnected.com/building-three-pipelines-to-select-the-right-llms-for-rag-multi-agent-systems-and-vision-3e47e0563b76>

----

-## 💭 Author Notes
+## Author Notes

 This repository was created as part of a **reproducibility study** on RAG pipelines and agentic LLM architectures.
 It aims to provide both an educational resource and a stepping stone for deeper experiments in **multi-agent retrieval**, **LLM benchmarking**, and **explainable AI**.

----

-## 🪴 Future Extensions

-- Add multi-document retrieval and memory pooling
-- Integrate vector-based chunk selection
-- Evaluate answer consistency using a critic LLM
-- Visualize reasoning tree for transparency